 - Max 2-pager

 What if you cannot find an English-speaking job in Germany?
-Then, my friend, you will need to learn some Deutsch.
+Then, my friend, you will need to learn some German.
 Companies generally require expats to have a B2 language level to participate in meetings and perform a non-customer-facing job.

 3 Steps you need to take after Finding an English speaking job in Germany